igankevich/libfirewall/README.md

 | ubuntu | 22.04 | 2.35 |

-If your distribution is not in the list please file the issue, or choose the one with the matching (or lower) glibc version.
+If your distribution is not in the list please file the issue, or choose the one with the matching (or lower) Glibc version.
 Use `getconf GNU_LIBC_VERSION` to print your Glibc version.
-In the end Glibc version is what matters, and distribution is irrelevant.
+In the end only Glibc version matters, and distribution is irrelevant.